chediamdouni/chili-s/README.md

 - http://localhost:5000/food/delete/:id
 ## endpoints front-end :
 - http://localhost:3000/ (landing page)
 - http://localhost:3000/addfood (add food as admin)

+## Description :
 Building a restaurant app involves frontend and backend development, integrating with cloud services like **Cloudinary** for image uploads, and designing a user-friendly and visually appealing interface with custom CSS.
 Test your application thoroughly to ensure functionality and a positive user experience.